hugovk/slackbot/CONTRIBUTING.md

 $ py.test
 ```

-If you're signed into slack, you'll see your user account and bot account chatting with each other as the tests run.
+If you're signed into Slack, you'll see your user account and bot account chatting with each other as the tests run.

 Tox is also available.
-If your system has Python 2.7, 3.4, and 3.5 installed, installing and running tox will automatically manage the virtual Python environments and dependencies for you.
+If your system has Python 2.7 and 3.6 installed, installing and running tox will automatically manage the virtual Python environments and dependencies for you.

 ### Configure Travis

-Log in to Travis and enable tests for your slackbot fork.
+Log in to Travis and enable tests for your Slackbot fork.
 Open Travis settings.
 You must add the following environment variables, which should correlate to settings in `slackbot_test_settings.py`:

 - SLACKBOT_TESTBOT_APITOKEN
 - SLACKBOT_TESTBOT_USERNAME